learn-co-students/intro-to-capybara-online-web-pt-051319/README.md

 # Intro To Capybara

+## Overview

+In this lesson, we'll discuss integration testing with Capybara.

 ## Objectives

-1. Understand what an integration test is compared to unit and controller tests.
+1. Define an integration test and compare it to unit and controller tests.
+2. Use Capybara for integration tests by including it in the testing environment
+3. Use specific Capybara methods- `visit` and `page`- when writing tests
-2. Understand how to read a Capybara test of response HTML.
+4. Read a Capybara test of response HTML.
-3. Understand how to read a Capybara test that interacts with HTML.
+5. Read a Capybara test that interacts with HTML.
-4. Understand how to read a Capybara test that submits an HTML form.
+6. Read a Capybara test that submits an HTML form.

-### Advanced Concept Warning

-First, Integration Testing and Capybara are very advanced topics in code and it's super awesome amazing that you're reading about it!
-It's okay if not everything in this lesson makes total sense, we're just trying to introduce you to as much of modern application development as possible.
-Since we write a lot of our Sinatra and Rails web application tests for Learn using RSpec and Capybara, we thought it might just be helpful to give you some context with which to read the tests and their output.
-You're awesome, we love you.

 ## The MVC Framework